chandupathapati/dictionary/documentation/CommandsDescripton.md

 ### HELP

-Give information about all available operations that can be performed.
+Gives Information about all available operations that can be performed.

-Use HELP for available operations or HELP <operation> for specific operation.

-Example:

 ```
 HELP
 ```
+Example:

 ![Help](./images/Help.png)

+Gives Information about specific operation

 ```
-HELP KEYS
+HELP <operation>
 ```
+Example:

 ![HelpKeys](./images/HelpKeys.png)